schmittx/home-assistant-eero/README.md

 - If `Advanced Mode` is enabled for the current profile, additional options are available (QR code behavior, interval, timeout, and response logging).

 ## Notes
 - This integration does not support login via Amazon account.
 A workaround is to create a new account without Amazon login and add that account as another network admin.
+Refer to this [post](https://github.com/schmittx/home-assistant-eero/issues/77#issuecomment-1960875926) for step-by-step instructions.

 ## Currently Working
 - Multiple networks supported